BiCroLab/blissNPanalysis/README.md

 # Tutorial on BLISS Downstream Analysis

 Welcome to this tutorial.
-The aim is to provide a guide to the preliminary downstream analysis of BLISS data.
-A [Nature Protocols article]() provides a summary of the BLISS technology and a walkthrough on the analysis and interpretation of the results.
+The aim is to provide a guide to the preliminary downstream analysis of (s)BLISS data.
+A [Nature Protocols article]() provides a summary of the sBLISS technology and a walkthrough on the analysis of the results.

 ## Getting Started